SouthGreenPlatform/VcfHunter/README.md

 *Options:*

     --VarCoord: The *_variables_coordinates.tab file generated by FACTORIAL.
     --dAxes: 3 axes to plot.
 Axis should be separated by ":".
-All conbination between axis will be drawn.
+All combination between axis will be drawn.
     --mat: The *_matrix_4_PCA.tab or *_kMean_allele.tab.
     --dGroup: Groups IDs to draw.
 Groups names should be separated by ":".
 Groups names will be searched in the file provided in --mat argument in the "K-mean_GROUP" column, and if such column is not present, they will